lightning/blips/blip-tap.md

   - MUST set `expiry_seconds` to the relative expiry time in the future that the quote will expire after which

-  - MUST set `rfg_sig` to be a BIP-340 schnorr signature over the serialized contents of the message without the `rfq_sig` serialized, using their node public key
+  - MUST set `rfq_sig` to be a BIP-340 schnorr signature over the serialized contents of the message without the `rfq_sig` serialized, using their node public key